About the Awards

 [Note: Local Champions please go to the Local Champions Area.]

-Beyond the Award Ceremony, our Awards Winners and Commendees are offered places on our Development Programme, to help them learn from and build upon their achievements.
+Beyond the Award Ceremony, our Award Winners and Commendees are offered places on our Alumni Programme, to help them learn from and build upon their achievements.

-And though we can only give Awards and Commendations to a small proportion of those nominated, a further 50-or so nominees receive Butler Trust Certificates (a third tier of recognition), and just being nominated is an achievement in itself and shows that someone’s efforts have not gone unnoticed.
+And though we can only give Awards and Commendations to a small proportion of those nominated, just being nominated is an achievement in itself and shows that someone’s efforts have not gone unnoticed.

 Making a Nomination

-Anyone can make a nomination.
+Anyone can put someone forward for an Award, and it only takes a few minutes.
 Most nominations come from people’s colleagues, but we also get many from offenders and from people working in partner agencies.
 If you know someone who goes above and beyond, help us give credit where it’s due and make a nomination!

 Who can I nominate and for what?